 The Gesellschaft für Bildung und Forschung in Europa (GBFE) is a European network

-of thirteen (theological) institutions in Denmark, Germany, Norway, Russia and Switzerland.
+of twelve (theological) institutions in Denmark, Germany, Norway, Russia and Switzerland.

 GBFE promotes international studies and research plans in various disciplines on the Master and Doctoral levels.

 2 Universities in PretoriaGBFE has been officially cooperating with UNISA (University of South Africa) since 2000.
 UNISA is the largest open distance learning institution in Africa and the oldest standing distance education university in the world.
 Founded in 1873 as the University of the Cape of Good Hope, it is now located in Pretoria, the capital of the Republic of South Africa.
 In 1946 it became the first public university to teach exclusively by distance education.
 At present (2019) 360,000 students are registered at Unisa.
 Fifty percent of UNISA students study part-time.